 The main item introduced in this chapter is the orthogonal-decomposition algorithm (ODA), which is derived first in the context of equality-constrained linear least-square problems; then, it is applied to equality-constrained nonlinear leastsquare problems.
 Several numerical techniques, such as Householder reflections, Cholesky decomposition, the Newton-Gauss method, etc., are applied in order to obtain numerical solutions by means of procedures that are both efficient and robust.
-What we mean by the former is procedures that use as few floating-point operations (flops) as possible; by the latter we mean procedures that keep the roundoff error in the solution as low as possible with respect to that of the data, an item that falls in the realm of numerical conditioning.
+What we mean by the former is procedures that use as few floating-point operations (flops) as possible; by the latter we mean procedures that keep the roundoff error in the solution as low as possible with respect to that of the data, an item that falls in the realm of numerical conditioning, a subject that was introduced in Subsection 3.4.1.